betamethasone/calcipotriene (calcipotriol) - topical, Taclonex (cont.)

 HOW TO USE: Read the Patient Information Leaflet provided by your pharmacist before you start using this product and each time you get a refill.
 If you have any questions, consult your doctor or pharmacist.This medication is for use on the skin only.
 Apply a thin layer to the affected area(s), usually once daily or as directed by your doctor.
 Rub it in gently and completely.
 Wash your hands after using, unless you are using this medication to treat the hands.
 Avoid getting any medication in the eyes.
 If this occurs, rinse eyes immediately with water.
 Do not apply this product to the face, underarms, or groin area.Do not use this medication for more than 4 weeks unless directed by your doctor.
 Because of the increased risk of side effects, adults should not use more than 100 grams of this product per week unless directed and closely monitored by the doctor.Do not bandage, wrap, or cover the treated area unless your doctor instructs you to do so.
 Do not apply this medication to large areas of damaged skin or use it in skin folds.
 Do not apply more of this medication than prescribed or use it more often or for longer than directed.
 Doing so may increase the amount of medication that is absorbed into your bloodstream, an effect that may increase your risk of side effects.Inform your doctor if your condition does not improve or if it worsens.
 It may take a week to see any improvement and 4 weeks to see the full benefit of this medication.

 SIDE EFFECTS: Itching, burning, redness, or irritation of the skin may occur.
 If any of these effects persist or worsen, notify your doctor or pharmacist promptly.Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.Tell your doctor immediately if any of these unlikely but serious side effects occur: skin thinning/discoloration/"stretch marks", swelling/inflammation of the hair pores (folliculitis), worsening of psoriasis.This product may infrequently cause an increase in the level of calcium in your blood.
 Tell your doctor immediately if you notice any of the following unlikely but serious side effects: mental/mood changes, unexplained constipation.Rarely, it is possible this medication will be absorbed from the skin into the bloodstream.
 This can lead to side effects of too much corticosteroid.
-These side effects are more likely in children and people who use this medication for a long time or over large areas of the skin.
-Tell your doctor immediately if any of the following side effects occur: unusual/extreme tiredness, weight loss, headache, swelling ankles/feet, increased thirst/urination, vision problems.A very serious allergic reaction to this drug is unlikely, but seek immediate medical attention if it occurs.
+These side effects are more likely in children, and in people who use this medication for a long time or over large areas of the skin.
+Tell your doctor right away if any of the following side effects occur: unusual/extreme tiredness, weight loss, headache, swelling ankles/feet, increased thirst/urination, vision problems.A very serious allergic reaction to this drug is unlikely, but seek immediate medical attention if it occurs.
 Symptoms of a serious allergic reaction may include: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.In the US -Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 Report Problems to the Food and Drug Administration